oracle-samples/oracle-db-examples/java/ucp/Readme.md

-# Universal Connection Pool (UCP) [[DRAFT]]
+# Universal Connection Pool (UCP)
-Oracle Universal Connection Pool (UCP) is a Java Connection Pool used by Java applications to establish connection to the Oracle Database.
-The Oracle JDBC drivers implement and comply with the latest JDBC specifications.
-JDBC specification is a Java standard that provides the interface for connecting from Java to relational databases.
-The JDBC standard is defined and implemented through the standard `java.sql` interfaces.

-**The JDBC Thin driver or a Type 4 driver** is a pure Java driver that can be used in Java applications and applets.
-It communicates with the server using Oracle Net Services to access the Oracle Database.
-We recommend everyone to use JDBC Thin driver in their applications.
-Java applications need to have **ojdbc8.jar** (for JDK8) in their classpath to establish a connection to the database.

-JDBC Thin driver is used by Java applications to connect to various Database Service offerings such as Oracle Database Service **(DBCS)**, Oracle Exadata Express Cloud Service **(EECS)**, and Oracle Database Serice on Bare Metal **(BMCS)**.
-Refer to [JDBC and Oracle Database Service on Cloud](http://www.oracle.com/technetwork/database/application-development/jdbc/documentation/index.html) for detailed instructions.
+Oracle Universal Connection Pool (UCP) is a feature rich Java connection pool tightly integrated with all Oracle database configurations, providing high availability, scalability and work load balancing;

 # What's new in 12.2 ?

 * **New Java Standards**: Java SE 8 and JDBC 4.2 are supported by UCP (ucp.jar)
-* **New Performance features**:
+* **New Performance features**: UCP redesign of thread handling using Multi-dimension Search Tree, Configurable connection health check frequency (UCP)
-* **New Scalability features**:
+* **New Scalability features**: Shared Pool for Multitenant Database (UCP), Shared Pool for Sharded database (UCP), Sharding APIs for UCP
-* **New High Availability features**:
+* **New High Availability features**: FAN and ONS are auto-enabled in UCP, Application Continuity for XA Datasources, Transaction Guard for XA Datasource
-*
+* **New Manageability features**: UCP XML configuration file

 # Downloads